 What is the NACW?

-In early May, two of our team members attended and presented at the 18th North American Caribou Workshop (NACW).
-The NACW is held every two years, and this year’s virtual installment featured participants from North America and Europe.
+The North American Caribou Workshop (NACW) is held every two years, and this year’s virtual instalment featured participants from North America and Europe.
 Industry, researchers, Indigenous community representatives, resource managers, and decision-makers came together to discuss and share learnings, ideas, and the challenges of caribou conservation.

 Why is the NACW important?

 Woodland caribou (Rangifer tarandus caribou), boreal and southern mountain populations, are currently listed as threatened in Canada.
 Due to their life history strategies and low reproductive rates, caribou are very sensitive to landscape conditions that directly or indirectly affect their habitat and are facing pressures from the cumulative effects of natural and human disturbances on the landscape.
 The NACW brings together the most advanced scientific and Indigenous knowledge available regarding caribou population management, conservation, and recovery that enables resource managers, decision-makers, and innovators like us to develop solutions to complex land management challenges around caribou recovery.

 The 3-day conference featured daily keynote speakers and four streams of concurrent technical sessions on a variety of topics including habitat, behaviour, population dynamics, policy, and a dedicated stream sharing Indigenous knowledge and stories.
 It was great to see how western science and Traditional Knowledge are being incorporated to improve caribou conservation, including several initiatives right here in Alberta

 Silvacom was able to feature two projects we’ve been working on, including a multi-indicator modelling framework to support collaborative caribou recovery planning and an innovative caribou habitat restoration trial in Alberta.